 Head Injury Complications and Treatment

-Complications of injuries to the head can be serious, but they may not develop right away, which is why it is so important to get immediate treatment, no matter how serious the injury seems to be.
-Complications can include hematomas, coma, fluid build-up in the brain, nerve damage, blood vessel damage, stroke, infections, or cognitive and memory deficiencies.
+Complications of injuries to the head can be severe.
+Still, they may not develop right away, so it is essential to get immediate treatment, no matter how serious the injury seems.

 Causes of Head Injury in Maritime Work